MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 {: .challenge}

 > ## Exercise - (Homework Assignment #2)
-> Consider the following function definition and the test written.
+> Consider the following function definition.
-> def calculate_center_of_mass(symbols, coordinates):
 > ~~~
 > def calculate_center_of_mass(symbols, coordinates):
 >    """Calculate the center of mass of a molecule.